sap-tutorials/xpa-tutorials/tutorials/xpa-sac-cxsp-add-new-version/xpa-sac-cxsp-add-new-version.md

       1. In the SAP Analytics Cloud Menu, navigate to the **Files** section.

-      2. Search for the affected data action `SAP_SD_IM_ActualActivityP&LCalculation` and open it.
+      2. Search for the affected data action `SAP_SD_IM_SalesPlanning_ActualActivityP&LCalculation` and open it.

          <!-- border; size:540px -->![analytic_application](search-application-3.png)

       3. Click on the step `Compute Baseline Activity COGS`.
-Search for the previous version `Plan` and replace it in the data action on line 25 with the new version `Baseline`.
+Search for the previous version `Plan` and replace it in the data action on line 26 with the new version `Baseline`.

          <!-- border; size:540px -->![analytic_application](data-action-version-1.png)